In God's Hands (song)

-"In God's Hands" is a song by Canadian singer Nelly Furtado from her third studio album, Loose (2006).
+"In God's Hands" is a song recorded by Canadian singer-songwriter Nelly Furtado for her third studio album Loose (2006).
 It was written and produced by Furtado and Rick Nowels.
-The song was first released on 30 July 2007 as the album's fifth and final single in the United Kingdom and was later released in various formats across Europe in the fall of 2007.
-Furtado recorded a new version of the song as a duet with Australian-American country singer Keith Urban the following year, which was released in North America in April 2008.
+The song was released as the eighth and final single from Loose on November 23, 2007, by Geffen Records and Mosley Music Group.

+Furtado later re-recorded the song as a duet with Australian-American country singer Keith Urban; the version was released on April 15, 2008.

 "In God's Hands" achieved only moderate success, becoming her lowest-charting single from Loose in every European country in which it was promoted.
 Following the song's North American re-release in 2008, however, "In God's Hands" reached its peak at number 11 on the Canadian Hot 100, earning Furtado her second highest-charting single to date since the chart's inception in 2007, and also peaked at a career-high position of 15 on the Billboard Adult Contemporary chart.

-Content
+Lyrics

 "In God's Hands" is inspired by Furtado's 2005 breakup with DJ Jasper Gahunia, the father of her daughter.
 According to Furtado, the song was, at the time of its recording, "as far as [she] was willing to go in terms of pop right now".

 Lyrically, the song is about moving on and starting anew, with Furtado declaring in the chorus, "Our love's floating up in the sky in heaven/ Where it began, back in God's hands."
 Her vocal style on the song has been described as "pretty."

 Furtado also recorded a Spanish version, titled "En las manos de Dios", which appears in a Spanish limited edition of Loose.